ai banner

 Transparency

-We are transparent about which functions and features of our offerings are AI-enabled, the validation process, and the responsibility for ultimate decision-taking.
+We are transparent about which functions and features of our offerings are AI-enabled, their capabilities and limitations.

 [1] At Philips, we embrace the following, internationally recognized definition of artificial intelligence (AI) from the Organization for Economic Co-operation and Development (OECD):